-I am continuing my ‘British female pianists and teachers’ series today.
+I’m continuing my ‘British female pianists and teachers’ series today.
 The third important female pianist (I have already looked at Lucy Anderson and Arabella Goddard in previous blog posts), was a woman who became well-known purely for her teaching methods.
 Annie Jessy Curwen (1845-1932) was an influential piano pedagogue and leading figure of the Tonic Sol-Fa teaching system in England.
-She anticipated 20th-century pedagogical trends by applying progressive educational principles in her classroom teaching, keyboard instruction and innovative piano method series.
+She anticipated Twentieth century pedagogical trends by applying progressive educational principles in her classroom teaching, keyboard instruction and innovative piano method series.

 Mrs. Curwen’s Pianoforte Method included teachers’ guides and training programs, which incorporated principles of Sol-Fa teaching and Herbartian psychology.
 Curwen and others following her method were innovators in classroom music teaching, primarily in areas of theoretical training that required observation alternated with actual music making.